azurecorner/keycloak-identity-and-access-management-aks/README.md

 - Secure access with TLS/SSL.
 - Implement an Ingress Controller to securely expose Keycloak.

-## Summary
-With this approach, Keycloak is deployed in an automated and reproducible manner on Azure Kubernetes Service.
-Terraform handles infrastructure provisioning, while Helm simplifies Keycloak deployment and configuration.

 ## Technologies Used
 - **Terraform**: Infrastructure provisioning.